 Comparison tables are useful when they simplify decisions.
 They fail when they become long walls of checkmarks.
 Group features by theme, keep labels clear, and highlight the differences that actually matter.
 If every plan looks almost identical, the visitor may not understand why one costs more.

 Place the most important differences near the top.
-Buyers should not scroll through twenty minor features to discover that one plan includes support, automation, or reporting.
+Buyers should not scroll through twenty minor features to discover that one plan includes support, automation, reporting, or advanced permissions.
 Important differences deserve visible placement.

 Pricing pages often lose buyers because risk is unclear.
 What happens if the product is not a fit?
 Can the customer cancel?
 Is support included?
 Are there setup fees?
 Will the price change later?
 Is the plan monthly or annual?
 Hidden details create hesitation.